faithchapel/checkin-suite/README.md

 # Database Modifications

-We added a few things to the exsisting ministry platform database for this application to use.
+We added a few things to the existing ministry platform database for this application to use.
 For checkin-suite to work you will make these changes.

 ### Users
 In the users table we added a Pin field.
 Simply add the following to the dp_Users table